Palashio/maple/README.md

 # maple

 **A processing and logical encoding platform for medical images.
-Get the attention encodings in one-click.**
+Get attention voxels in one-click.**

 </div>